otakusaikou/SpaceIntersection/README.md

 ==========

 ## _Description_
-This repository is an implementation of photogrammetry space intersection, which can get the position of an object point with given information.
+This repository is an implementation of photogrammetry space intersection, getting the position of an object point with given information.
 The necessary information include:
 + focal length f [mm]
 + image coordinates x y [mm]